Rashmika Mandanna: Early work and breakthrough (2016–2020)

 She began the new decade opposite Mahesh Babu in the action comedy Sarileru Neekevvaru, which went on to become a top-grossing Telugu film.
 However, Sangeetha Devi Dundoo of The Hindu bemoaned that her role did not offer her adequate scope to perform as "all she gets to do is fawn over Mahesh".
-She then featured in the romantic comedy Bheeshma opposite Nithiin, in which Karthik Keramalu dismissed her as ornamental once again.
+She then starred in the romantic comedy Bheeshma opposite Nithiin, in which Karthik Keramalu found her to continue her streak of featuring in ornamental roles.
 Still, the film was a commercial success at the box-office and earned Mandanna another nomination for Best Actress (Telugu) at Filmfare.